 Method

-1. Create a Page in your Report tree by hovering and clicking + > Page and select the page layout.
+1. Create a Page in your Report tree by hovering and clicking + > Page and selecting the page layout.

-2. While on the Page, select the specific variables to export from your Data Sources tree that you want raw data for.
+2. Select the specific variables to export from your Data Sources tree that you want raw data for.

 3. From the toolbar, click Table > Raw Data > Variable(s).